benjamin-elusers/Cell-Grid-Montage-for-yeastRGB/README.md

 This Javascript must be run within imageJ/Fiji.
 It creates a montage image where cells identified in microscopy images (saved as ROIs) are extracted and arrayed on a grid.

-If you wish to upload your own microscopy screens to yeastRGB.org, please follow these guided instructions.
-**Implortantly, the image processing script will require ALREADY identified cells or cell centers in your images (saved as ROIs).**

-Send an email at benjamin.dubreuil@weizmann.ac.il with the following information :

-* Corresponding email address to be mentioned on the web-site,
-* Authors names,
-* Screen name (less than 15 characters),
-* Publication reference(s)
-* Strain genotype and condition in which it was imaged,
-* Microscopy screen definition file (detailed below)

 *** Format of the screen definition file  ***
 To apply our script to your images, a tabulated file (TSV or CSV format) with the following fields (columns) is required.